Gloria Hunniford: Strictly Come Dancing

 In 2005, Hunniford appeared in the third series of the BBC's Strictly Come Dancing, dancing with Darren Bennett and was eliminated from the competition on the third week.

 Guest appearances

 Hunniford has appeared on numerous programmes including Gloria Live, Wogan, Holiday, Songs of Praise, That's Showbusiness, Kilroy and Sunday, Sunday.

-In 2003, Hunniford appeared in two episodes of Loose Women as a guest panellist.

 In 2008, Hunniford was a regular panellist on Through the Keyhole and was a celebrity homeowner on an episode in 2018.
 On 27 September 2013, Hunniford appeared on an episode of Piers Morgan's Life Stories.
 On 28 January 2014, Hunniford took part in an episode of Celebrity Who Wants to Be a Millionaire?
-She appeared in an episode of Harry Hill's Alien Fun Capsule in 2017.

 Radio

 Hunniford had her own daily radio show on BBC Radio 2, starting with the lunchtime show in January 1982 before moving to an afternoon slot between 2.00pm and 3.30pm in January 1984, where she remained for 11 years until April 1995, when she was replaced by Debbie Thrower.
 Hunniford also hosted Sounding Brass, a music phone-in request programme with a live brass band, devised by radio producer Owen Spencer-Thomas.